wp-plugins/simple-ads-manager/readme.txt

 == Upgrade Notice ==

+= 0.2.7 =
+Logical error of SQL query is fixed
 = 0.2.6 =
 Restriction of displaying ads by categories is changed Restriction of displaying ads by authors is added